 I’m going to be straight with you.
 When you think of nutrition I bet you think of a certain few health professionals who have very strong opinions about what the SINGLE healthiest diet is?
 Or the best bio-hacking supplement?
 The problem with this is that there are no absolutes in science.
 Anyone selling you a SET formula is doing so because absolutes sell.
 Package something up, put it into a program and create a marketing funnel.
 If I wanted a transaction to take place on this website – I would do the same, that would be the ‘evidence based’ way to turn folks looking for nutrition information into paying customers.

-I have come into this space from a different angle to most.
-I’m not here to profit and that’s why all of the information on this website is 100% free and why 100% of the revenue I receive on my book (published early 2021) will be donated to various charities.
-I fell into this space with one intention – to understand what nutrition science tells us when we look at it withoutany agenda other than truly understanding how nutrition affects human health.
-I did so, because my father has had multiple heart attacks (one I witnessed first hand as a 15 year old) and so did his father, my grandfather.
+I’m coming at this from a different angle to most.
+I’m not here to profit and that’s why all of the information on this website is complimentary and why all of the proceeds I receive from my book (published early 2021 by Penguin) are donated to charity.
+I fell into this space with one intention – to understand what nutrition science tells us when we look at it without any agenda other than truly understanding how nutrition affects human health.
+I did so, because I saw first hand how quickly we can lose our health.
+When I was 15 years old I watched my father have a heart attack.
+He was just 41 years old.
+His father, my grandfather, also suffered from cardiovascular disease.
+This made me curious.
 I wanted to understand, is my fate tied to my genetics or can I change my lifestyle and give myself a better chance of living a long healthy life?
 Heck, I could have ended up landing on an all animal based ketogenic diet – but that’s not what the science tells us is healthy (far from it actually).

-So I guess this is the point where you get to make a decision.
+This is the point where you get to make a decision.
 If you are just wanting to buy a program, or a magic pill, this isn’t the website for you.
+On the other hand if you are looking for high quality information you can grab ahold of to improve your health and quality of life, then stick around.
 Science is nuanced but explainable.
-I’m not going to tell you to “eat this” and “do this program”.
-Instead, I’m going to explain the science to you in a digestible and highly transparent manner so you can learn to critically analyse it and then make your own informed decisions.
-While it’s not black and white, it’s very clear.
+Rather than telling you to “eat this” and “follow this exact program” my goal here is to explain the science in a digestible and highly transparent manner so you can then make evidence-based decisions based that feel right for you.
+Sound good?
+I hope so.

 Never just listen to an expert and believe what they say without